azraihan/SYSLABO-tryout-program/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License
+## 📄 License

 This project is proprietary and confidential.
-All rights reserved by SYSLABO Corp.
+Unauthorized copying or distribution of this project's files, via any medium, is strictly prohibited.

-## Support
+## 📞 Contact

-For questions and support, please contact:
+For questions and support, please contact: bgd_recruiting@syslabo.com
-- Email: bgd_recruiting@syslabo.com

-## Acknowledgments

-- SYSLABO Corp. for the project requirements and specifications
-- All contributors and maintainers of the project
+---

+Copyright © SYSLABO All Rights Reserved.